 Your only chance is to work smart.
-(If you manage your own fulfillment rather than using FBA, make that really smart.)
+(If you manage your own fulfillment rather than using Fulfillment by Amazon, make that really smart.)
 These four best practices will ensure you get the most out of every minute spent on Amazon support.

 1. Meet the Challenge